Is there a theme?

-We are offering a range of digital assets this year to help raise awareness around mental health.
-These include origami green ribbons, mindful colouring sheets, social media cover photos, posts, email signatures, and digital signage.
-Whether you want to take part in one activity, or encourage your employees to participate in a number, we have a variety of different options available to help you show kindness to yourself and others.
+We are offering a range of digital assets this year to help raise awareness around mental health, as well as our physical Green Ribbons and Green Ribbon pin badges.
+Whether you want to take part in one activity, or encourage your employees to participate in a number, we have a variety of different options available to help you mark World Mental Health Day 2020 on 10 October.

 How do I get involved?